French Conversation (Daytime)

 If you have some experience in the language you wish to study please first review our course descriptions to try to identify the course level which should be most suitable for you.
 Especially if you are out of practice in a language, or have been out of formal education for a while, please be reasonably sure and realistic about your level of proficiency prior to proceeding with enrolment.

-If you do require course-level advice, our French Coordinator will happily assist you.
-Please contact Ms Sibylle Moulin, email@example.com
+If you do require course-level advice, our Assistant French Coordinator will happily assist you.
+Please contact Dr Tatiana Codreanu at email@example.com

 All tutors on our language programmes are native speakers with a great deal of experience in teaching languages to beginners and the more advanced.
 Tutor contact details are provided in the programme pack which will be emailed to you just prior to the start of term.

-Should you wish to receive further details on your tutor's background or teaching qualifications please contact the relevant language coordinator.
+Should you wish to receive further details on your tutor's background or teaching qualifications please contact the Assistant French Coordinator.

 Course Fees and Rate Categories